 It’s easy to spend a whole day in the area soaking in all the sensory delights.

 Just off Main Street, you’ll stumble upon a novel culinary experience at Otto’s German Bistro.

 Wondering where to eat in Fredericksburg?
 Well, this restaurant makes the most locally grown and produced ingredients to dish up farm-to-table German cuisine in the heart of the American South.

 The menu is specially curated for each season to ensure that the meals are always as fresh as possible.
 With delicacies like duck schnitzel, truffle linguine, and their famous wurst platte on offer, you can’t go wrong.

 Otto’s also boasts a number of craft beers and locally made wines.
-After all, Fredericksburg is right in the middle of Texas wine country and home to some of the best wineries and breweries in the state.
+After all, this German town is right in the middle of Texas wine country and home to some of the best wineries and breweries in the state.

 Their beautiful outdoor patio strung with lights will set the mood for a cozy but elevated evening dinner.